AndreKlang/vagrant-manager/README.md

  - [X] Add command for "vagrant ssh"
  - [X] Refactor "the ugly part"
  - [X] Apply a real License
+ - [X] Add a command for multiple actions
  - [ ] Release version 1.0.0